PUBLICATIONS

 WORKING PAPERS

-A Culture of Discrimination: Evidence on the Causes and Consequences of Civil Rights Litigation Against U.S. Corporations – with Casey Dougal and Irena Hutton
+Workplace Discrimination Lawsuits Against U.S. Public Corporations – with Casey Dougal and Irena Hutton

-Between 1992 and 2018, U.S. public corporations faced over 38,000 federal civil rights lawsuits.
-We find that the frequency of discrimination litigation varies with societal attitudes toward race and gender and intensifies after a rightward shift in local news slant.
-However, studying two well-established natural experiments, we find no evidence that economic forces provide a source of discipline.
-Consequences are small: shareholder value drops by $8.25 million, on average, around a lawsuit, with no effect on CEO turnover.
-We conclude that corporate discrimination is largely determined by the cultural values of employees, rather than a firm’s economic environment.
+Between 1992 and 2018, U.S. public corporations faced over 36,000 workplace discrimination lawsuits in federal court.
+Litigation frequency differs widely across firms and regions, correlates with local attitudes toward race and gender, and varies with shocks to cultural tolerance of misconduct.
+Studying exogenous shifts in competition and financial constraints, we find no evidence that economic forces provide a source of discipline.
+Consequences are small: shareholder value drops by $1 million around the typical lawsuit, with declining effects for persistent offenders.
+We conclude that the incidence of workplace discrimination is largely determined by employees’ cultural norms, rather than firms’ economic environment.

 Regulatory Burden and M&A Activity – with Eliezer Fich and Joseph Kalmenovitz